This Pumpkin Snack Cake recipe is moist and full of warm spices and pumpkin flavor, topped with an easy cream cheese frosting.

 Step 2: Add wet ingredients: In this case, oil and pumpkin puree.
 Mix well.

-Step 3: Pour and bake.
+Step 3: Pour batter and bake.
 To check to see if your cake is done, insert a toothpick into the center of the cake.
 If it comes out dry or with just a few crumbs attached, your cake is done!

 Let the cake cool completely before frosting.
 The cream cheese frosting recipe is in the card below.